lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 ### Color Scalar Data

-Multivalued scalar data, or scalars represented by various color representations, are treated specially by the _Visualization Toolkit_.
+Multi-valued scalar data, or scalars represented by various color representations, are treated specially by the _Visualization Toolkit_.
 These data arise, for example, when using a color specification to directly control the color of objects rather than mapping a scalar value through a lookup table.
 (See [“Color Mapping”](/VTKBook/06Chapter6/#color-mapping) in [Chapter 6](/VTKBook/06Chapter6) for more information.)

 By default, the mapping of scalars into colors proceeds as follows (vtkMapper and subclasses are responsible for implementing this behavior):